AOEpeople/aoe_technology_radar/README.md

 The Haufe Technology radar is a fork of the AOE technology radar, that you can find on https://github.com/AOEpeople/aoe_technology_radar.
 Thanks a lot to AOE to provide such a cool tech radar implementation!

-## Usage

-For a new Technology Radar release, create a folder of the release date (YYYY-MM-DD) under `/radar`.
-In each release folder create a folder for every quadrant and place the items there.
+## Working on the Content

+The content of the tech radar is located in the folder  `/radar`.
+To organize progress over time, the files are structured in subfolders with the release date (YYYY-MM-DD).
+For each item there must be one markdown file (*.md).

 ### Maintaining items